 - In order to communicate with someone who is not in the same room as you, you must call them on a phone before setting up the Internet.
 Or, if you wanted to send them a note, you had to send a letter by post.
 With the advent of the Internet, we can now send and receive messages via email, virtually instantaneously, and without stamps.

-- Instead of driving to a mall and waiting in long lines to make a purchase, you can now do all your shopping with just a few mouse clicks.
+- Instead of driving to a mall and waiting in long lines to make a purchase, you can now do all your shopping such as buying a baby gift Malaysia with just a few mouse clicks.
 Additionally, the internet has made it easier for people to compare prices between different online retailers to determine which one offered the best selection and best prices.

 - Online banking is pretty much the norm these days.
 Log into your online accounts to pay bills, transfer funds, or simply check your account balance.
 Before doing online banking, you should go to your local bank and wait in line for the next cashier to complete your transactions.
 With the Internet, you can bypass the line altogether by simply logging into your account on your computer remotely and finalizing the transaction from there at any time of the day or night.

 - Another advantage of the modern Internet is also its ability to be automated.
 For example, a smart thermostat can reduce energy bills by automatically adjusting the temperature when it detects that you have left the house.
 It also “learns” your heating and cooling preferences and adapts them to your needs.